Mottingham

 Over the years, the partnership experienced interpersonal and capacity challenges, with resident membership dropping below that required by the programme.
 Local Trust provided support at key points to address this, especially in the wake of the Covid-19 pandemic.
 This included support from an independent chair to help members re-establish ways of working together, understand roles and responsibilities, and refresh their community engagement through free and low-cost activities.

-The partnership decided not to set up a new organisation to continue beyond Big Local, instead focussing on how popular initiatives could continue benefiting the community.
-They commissioned a film to document the impact of Mottingham Big Local, with some members feeling particularly proud of the legacy of support for children and young people.
+The partnership decided not to set up a new organisation to continue beyond Big Local, instead exploring how popular initiatives could continue benefiting the community.
+They produced a final report and commissioned a film to document the impact of Mottingham Big Local which highlighted the difference they had made, particularly in bringing people together, improving the physical environment and in supporting children and young people.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.